 Snacking can be the enemy of the waistline.
 It’s easy to start nibbling out of boredom, tiredness, habit or politeness, but you can end up taking in far more food than you need over the course of a day.

 Snacking absolutely has a place in a balanced diet when it is part of your plan and made up of nutritious foods.
 Frequently, this is not the case, however.
-If you are hoping to feel healthier and look your best this summer, start with a quick snack review.
+If you want to feel healthier and look your best, start with a quick snack review.

 Do you snack by the clock?